What to expect from a career in Mechanics or Mechanical Engineering Tech

 General Mechanical Program Requirements

 Requirements for mechanical programs at Ontario colleges vary depending on the type of program, program level and institution.
 Typically, programs require an Ontario Secondary School Diploma (OSSD), which includes a grade 12 English and grade 11 or 12 mathematics credit.
 Additional credits in math, physics and drafting are often seen as assets, but are not always necessary.

-If you’re interested in an apprenticeship program, you must be registered with the Ministry of Advanced Education and Skills Development before you can be accepted into the program.
+If you’re interested in an apprenticeship program, you must be registered with the Ministry of Training, Colleges and Universities before you can be accepted into the program.
 Some programs allow you to claim work hours and class time towards an apprenticeship at the end of the program.